The Kosmosis Approach to Crypto Rug Pull Detection: Background

 The process of creating new tokens is called token minting. \acp{ft} are typically minted by the creator either at the inception of the project or progressively over time.
 This process is often governed by predefined rules or algorithms embedded within the smart contracts of the project.

 In contrast, \ac{nft} minting involves other individuals besides the token creator, commonly termed as token minters.
-They engage by invoking a specific function within a smart contract, in the \textsmaller{ERC-721} token standard, called mint.
+They engage by invoking a specific function within a smart contract, in the ERC-721 token standard, called mint.
 This action results in an increase in the supply of the \acp{nft} and simultaneously assigns these minted tokens to the \acl{ba} of the minter.
 The mechanism of minting \acp{nft} often involves utilizing a dedicated minting website.
 Here, prospective minters or investors are required to invest a predetermined amount, as set by the creator, to initiate the minting process.
 This investment grants them the ability to mint one or multiple \acp{nft}, depending on the terms set forth in the smart contract.
-This process not only facilitates the creation of new \acp{nft} but also serves as a means of transferring ownership directly from the creator to the \ac{nft} minter.